wrapperband/FeathercoinWalletGuide/README.md

 ## Feathercoin (FTC) Core Wallet :

 ### Main Features -
-* Send and Receive Feathercoins to an Address, Stealth Address, URI text document or QRCode.
+* Send and Receive Feathercoins to an Address, a Stealth Address, URI text document or graphical QRCode.
 * View and filter the historical Transactions.
 * Connect to a the FTC Peer to  Peer network and update the Blockchain information.
 * Sign and Verify a message given to prove ownership.

 ### Advanced Features -
-* Multi - Signature Transactions
+* Multiple Signature Transactions
 * Add a text comment to the transaction
 * Add Openname DNS addresses to the Blockchain
-* Stealth Addresses
+* Create and manage Stealth Addresses
 * Transaction reports
 * Coin Control
 * Print a Paper Wallet